ABOUT

 Is the office associated with an ombuds network?

-The office adheres to the Standards of Practice of the Association of Canadian College and University Ombudspersons (ACCUO).
-The current ombudsperson served as the association’s president from 2006 to 2010.
-The ombudsperson is also a member or contributor to the California Caucus of College and University Ombuds (CCCUO), the European Network of Ombudsmen in Higher Education (ENOHE), the Red de Organismos Defensores de los Derechos Universitarios (REDDU), the cross-sector Forum of Canadian Ombudsman (FCO), and the NorthWest Ombuds Group (NWOG).
+Over time, the ombudsperson has been a member or contributor to the California Caucus of College and University Ombuds (CCCUO), the European Network of Ombudsmen in Higher Education (ENOHE), the Red de Organismos Defensores de los Derechos Universitarios (REDDU), the cross-sector Forum of Canadian Ombudsman (FCO), and the NorthWest Ombuds Group (NWOG).

 What does the office logo mean?